 Field Notes – Solar Eclipse & Wildlife Behaviour

-In Community Science, News by couchiching
+In 1 - Spring, Community Science, Field notes, News by couchiching

 People across the world prepared for and celebrated the solar eclipse on April 8, but what were wildlife doing?
 How did their behaviour change during this rare occurance?